 Salt water is the oldest and most natural remedy to fight infected oral tissues.

 Mix a teaspoon of salt with about 8 ounces of warm water.
-Note that if you have sensitive gums, 1 teaspoon of salt may cause irritation and burning sensations.
+Note that if you have sensitive gums, one teaspoon of salt may cause irritation and burning sensations.
 In this case, you should use 1/2 teaspoon of salt.

 Hydrogen Peroxide